Empire Records: Critical response

-Roger Ebert called the film a "lost cause", but wrote that some of the actors might have a future in other, better films.
+Roger Ebert gave the film a negative score of one and a half stars out of four, and referred to it as a "lost cause", but wrote that some of the actors might have a future in other, better films.
 LaPaglia, Cochrane, Zellweger, Tyler, Embry and Tunney all went on to varying levels of success in the years following Empire Records.

 Caroline Westbrook of Empire magazine, gave it 3 out of 5, saying "For all its faults, the good-natured, quirky humour that this for the most part offers ultimately makes it very hard to dislike."
 Ty Burr of Entertainment Weekly called it "too blatant a throwback to crass '80s teen fodder to really work."

+In 2020, The Guardian wrote: "what saves this film is its unselfconsciously optimistic, goofy, principled spirit.
+Empire Records was about seeing the silver lining even in the most terrible, scrape-the-bottom-of-the-barrel times, forming unlikely friendships and finding family at work, challenging the financial security and mediocrity of signing on the dotted line and “selling out", and riding out the highs and lows of an industry in its doom-and-gloom phase".